-The other day I went to a local hardware store looking for a set of drill bits that I needed for a small project at home.
+The other day I went to a local hardware store looking for a good deal on a set of drill bits that I needed for a small project at home.
 I noticed that there were several different brands that had similar products, but the prices were very different (from low to high).
 Then, I saw a package that said: “½” Metal drill bit included!” and the bit was in the front of the package.
 I thought, wow, competitive price (it was the one that was on the medium price range) and they are including a ½” metal bit for free.
 But that was far from the truth!!
 The drill bit was not free, (I found out reading the small print) the package just gave me the illusion that they were including it for free, and that I was getting a great deal!!
+This was a retail trick!

 The truth is that most retailers and products packaging use clever techniques to get you to think that you are getting a good deal.
 These days everyone knows about these tricks, but what people don’t know, is that: